Low-temperature behaviour of social and economic networks: Fitness models: random graphs at high temperature, scale-free networks at low temperature

-Another case of interest, showing the surprising effects of $T$, is when each link energy is the sum of two single-vertex contributions: $\epsilon_{ij}=\epsilon_i+\epsilon_j$.
-This is the grandcanonical version of the \emph{configuration model} \cite{newman_expo} since all graphs with the same degree sequence have the same $E_A$ and are therefore equiprobable.
-The novelty of our approach is that the \emph{vertex fugacities} $x_i\equiv e^{-\epsilon_i/T}$ and $z\equiv e^{\mu/T}$ (in terms of which the model is conveniently described \cite{newman_origin,mywtw}) now depend on $T$.
-We have
+where $k_i\equiv\sum_j a_{ij}$ is the degree (number of links) of vertex $i$.
+Note that all graphs $A$ with the same degrees have the same energy $E_A$ and are therefore equiprobable.
+This case therefore represents the grand-canonical version of the so-called \emph{Configuration Model}, i.e. a model of random networks with given degrees \cite{newman_expo}.
+It can also be regarded as a particular case of the class of Fitness Models \cite{fitness} where each node $i$ is characterized by a \emph{`fitness'} or \emph{`hidden variable'} $x_i$ determining the connection probability.
+The novelty of our approach is that the node fitness $x_i\equiv e^{-\epsilon_i/T}$ and the `fugacity' $z\equiv e^{\mu/T}$ (in terms of which the model is conveniently described \cite{newman_origin,mywtw}) now depend on $T$.
+We can therefore write